landislab/landislab.github.io/home/index.md

 ### *Jun 2024*

 - We just ran our first Phylogenetic Biogeography Workshop here at Washington University [[link](https://sites.wustl.edu/hawaiianplantbiogeography/phylogenetic-biogeography-workshop-wustl/)].
 New RevBayes tutorials for the FIG model are now online [[link](https://revbayes.github.io/tutorials/fig_intro/)].
 Thanks to everyone for participating!
 We'll run a second workshop soon, hosted by Felipe Zapata at UCLA.
-- NSF is now funding a new project to help grow [link](https://revbayes.github.io) into a larger open source ecosystem for the phylogenetics community.
+- NSF is now funding a new POSE project to help grow RevBayes [[link](https://revbayes.github.io)] into a larger open source ecosystem for the phylogenetics community.
 Project is led by Tracy Heath and Ben Redelings.

 ### *May 2024*
 - Raymond Castillo has just joined the lab.
 Raymond is interested in developing phylogenetic models to better understand how genes, chromosomes, and genomes evolve in plants.